Storyboard

 There are two entry points that both land in the same place:

-1. From Episodes — open an episode, find the storyboard row in the Pipeline Stages list, click Open editor.
+- From Episodes — open an episode, find the Storyboard row in the Pipeline Stages list, click Open editor.
 If the episode has a linked script, the storyboard auto-populates for it.
 If not, a dropdown at the top lets you pick one.

-2. Directly — set the activeView to storyboard (via the command palette path or a saved link).
+- Via ⌘K — open the command palette and jump straight to the storyboard.
 The script dropdown at the top of the editor works the same way as the Audio room: review/final scripts listed first, drafts below a divider.

 Layout